-The time of year with warmer water lasts for 3.9 months, from June 6 to October 1, with an average temperature above 80°F. The day of the year with the warmest water is July 29, with an average temperature of 83°F.
+The time of year with warmer water lasts for 3.9 months, from June 6 to October 1, with an average temperature above 80°F. The month of the year in Taipei with the warmest water is August, with an average temperature of 83°F.

-The time of year with cooler water lasts for 3.0 months, from December 23 to March 24, with an average temperature below 70°F. The day of the year with the coolest water is February 4, with an average temperature of 66°F.
+The time of year with cooler water lasts for 3.0 months, from December 23 to March 24, with an average temperature below 70°F. The month of the year in Taipei with the coolest water is February, with an average temperature of 67°F.

 To characterize how pleasant the weather is in Taipei throughout the year, we compute two travel scores.